apollographql/runtime-testing-framework/docs/src/framework/command-providers.md

 ## The file providers section

-Under the `file_providers` key you may specify any number of _File Providers_ as resources that will be made available to your command prior to execution.
-The [File Providers][2] page covers the specifics of each of the built-in file providers within RTF so here we will focus instead on their shared structure and semantics.
+The `file_providers` key accepts any number of File Providers as resources made available before command execution.
+See [File Providers][2] for provider-specific details.
+This section covers shared structure and semantics.

 When defined under a _Command Provider_ the following shared keys are added to the variant specific keys defined by each file provider: